 Six strategies to overcome this and other challenges:

-1. Provide training: Hire an expert or purchase a hands-on workshop on using autonomous testing tools (would be better to focus on a particular one).
+- Provide training: Hire an expert or purchase a hands-on workshop on using autonomous testing tools so your team gains practical knowledge of AI for test automation (would be better to focus on a particular one).
 The key is to eliminate the fear of the unknown.

-6. Focus on career growth: Building on the previous point, emphasize how mastering AI-driven tools can enhance teammates’ skill sets.
-Such openness can even create a more healthy atmosphere in the company since colleagues will see that despite being valuable, they are not supposed to work for you forever.
+- Focus on career growth: Building on the previous point, emphasize how mastering AI-driven tools can enhance teammates’ skill sets.
+Such openness can even create a more healthy atmosphere in the company since colleagues will see that despite being valuable, they are not supposed to work for you forever — and mastering how to use AI for test automation can become part of their career growth.

 Ensuring quality and accuracy